 Creating liveable cities together

-Urban Life 7 May 2018 Peter Andreas Norn
+Urban life 7 May 2018 Henrik Stener Pedersen

 In the first survey of its kind, Danes have been asked what makes a city attractive for them to live in.
 The results provide a better foundation for both citizens and decision-makers in Denmark and globally to improve life in the city.

 “A good city exists for the sake of a good life – not for the sake of life only.”